LiorKogan/V1/README.md

   Several different interpretations can be associated with a _null_ value.
 Following the terminology suggested by [Codd](https://dl.acm.org/doi/10.1145/16301.16303) and adopted by many authors, a missing value is either
   - _Applicable missing_ – at present, a value is applicable (applies to the particular entity, relationship, or action) but unknown (whatever the reason, the graph does not have the value).
 E.g., the temperature 1000 years ago today; a phone number of a person who owns a phone but the number is unknown; an answer to a question – when the questionee refused to answer.
   - _Inapplicable missing_ - at present, no value is applicable.
-E.g., the temperature tomorrow; previous citizenship when there is none; direct manager of the CEO; new hire's not-yet-assigned employee ID; death date of a person who is still alive; a phone number of a person who does not own a phone; an answer to a question – when the question was not posed to the questionee.
+E.g., the temperature tomorrow; previous citizenship when there is none; direct manager of the CEO; new hire's not-yet-assigned employee ID; a phone number of a person who does not own a phone; an answer to a question – when the question was not posed to the questionee.

   [Zaniolo](https://www.sciencedirect.com/science/article/pii/0022000084900801) suggested a third basic interpretation of _null_ values: